purpletue/TinyLilFella/README.md

 The name is fully deserved.
 It packs power, an RGB LED, and 6 breakout GPIO lines into a tiny USB dongle form factor!

-> **P.S.
-To the Stardance Reviewer:** Please grant assembly (PCBA)!
-Everything is SMD and I physically cannot hand-solder that many tiny components on a board smaller than a single cubic centimeter without going blind.

 ### Features:

 * **STM32C071 Microcontroller** – Arm Cortex-M0+ running up to 48 MHz.